 The Upper Lee Valley has huge potential for growth with improvements to the West Anglia Main Line.

-The STAR (Stratford-Tottenham Hale-Angel Road) scheme, which is part funded by the Department for Transport (DfT) and the London Economic Action Partnership, will introduce a third track on the West Anglia Main Line up to Angel Road.
-This will allow a four trains per hour service between Stratford and Angel Road.
+The Lee Valley Rail Programme, which is part funded by the Department for Transport (DfT) and the London Economic Action Partnership, will introduce a third track on the West Anglia Main Line up to a new station at Meridian Water.
+This will allow a four trains per hour service between Stratford and Meridian Water.

-The additional track will unlock considerable homes and jobs growth at Tottenham Hale, Northumberland Park and Angel Road (Meridian Water).
-This new service is scheduled to start in March 2018 (with changes to the December 2017 timetable).
+The additional track will support the unlocking of considerable homes and jobs growth at Tottenham Hale, Northumberland Park and Angel Road (Meridian Water).
+The new service is expected to start in 2019.

 More improvements to the West Anglia Main Line are needed to unlock the full growth potential of the Upper Lee Valley.
-The West Anglia Taskforce has been established to make the case for the infrastructure required to improve journey times and reliability between central London, Stansted Airport and Cambridge and increase service frequencies in the Upper Lee Valley.
+The West Anglia Taskforce was established in 2015 to make the case for the infrastructure required to improve journey times and reliability between central London, Stansted Airport and Cambridge and increase service frequencies in the Upper Lee Valley.

 Through the Taskforce, we’re working with partners both inside and outside London.